 SFTP passwords or SSH keys?
 That’s the question often asked by IT professionals when setting up authentication on an SFTP server.
 There’s some debate on whether SSH keys or passwords are better at protecting and validating company SFTP servers, and the consensus is never official.

 What are the real differences between these methods?
 How do they work?
 Is one really better or more secure than the other?
-Which should you use: SFTP with password or SSH keys?
+Which is the best fit for your organization: SFTP with password or SSH keys?

 SFTP Password Authentication

 Authenticating an SFTP server with a password is simple.
 The administrator creates a username and password combination for a user.
 After the setup is complete, whenever the user signs in, the server checks the username/password combination and approves or denies the request based on whether the password is correct.

 To make this method secure, the admin can enable a failsafe: if someone incorrectly tries the password more than X number of times in X minutes, they’ll be blocked from the account.
 The admin can also set passwords to meet certain requirements (i.e. a specific length or includes capitalized letters, numbers, and symbols) and expire after a certain number of days—though whether this practice really prevents data breaches is still up for debate.

 Pros: Easy to implement, can expire, can be assigned policies